 Addressing the vulture in the room

 This relatively small protected area seems to be a haven for life forms.
-It is, however, worth remembering that this sanctuary was set up to provide the Indian vulture (Gyps indicus) and the Egyptian vulture (Neophron percnopterus) a safe home to roost and breed.
+It is, however, worth remembering that the Ramadevarabetta Vulture Sanctuary was set up to provide the Indian vulture (Gyps indicus) and the Egyptian vulture (Neophron percnopterus) a safe home to roost and breed.
 An important step to remedy the catastrophic decline of vultures in India.

 Veterinarians used diclofenac, an anti-inflammatory drug that served well as a painkiller for cattle.
 When treated livestock died, vultures would feed on their carcasses, as their crucial ecological role would dictate.
 Unfortunately, diclofenac causes acute renal failure in them, causing them to die in alarming numbers — an estimated 97-99 per cent of the vulture population was tragically killed by the drug.
 While the drug has been banned for veterinary use, it is still available for human use and is still known to be used in animals.
 How has the sanctuary done for vulture populations?
 While the populations of the Egyptian vulture have risen over the years, there are as few as seven Indian vultures left in the sanctuary (in one of their last roosting sites in inland South India).